Birthday Number of the Year Calculator

 What is the 'Birthday Day Number'?

 The Birthday Day Number is the sequential count of days from the start of the year to your birthday.
-January 1st is day 1, February 1st is day 32, and so on, up to day 365 or 366 for December 31st.
+January 1st is day 1, February 1st is day 32 (in a common year), and so on, up to day 365 or 366 for December 31st.

 How does a leap year affect the birthday day number?

-In a leap year, February has 29 days instead of 28.
+In a leap year (a year divisible by 4, unless it's divisible by 100 but not by 400), February has 29 days instead of 28.
 This means any birthday on or after March 1st will have a day number that is one higher than in a non-leap year.
-For example, March 1st is day 61 in a leap year, but day 60 in a common year.
+For example, March 1st is day 61 in a leap year (like 2024), but day 60 in a common year (like 2023).

 Why is knowing the calendar quarter for a birthday useful?